tahliamurphy/tahliamurphy/README.md

 ## My Portfolio
 - 👋 Hi, I’m @tahliamurphy
-- 👀 I’m interested in
+- 👀 I’m interested in learning new subjets
 - :tada: I’m currently learning programming
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on code.org and github
-- 📫 How to reach me ...
+- 📫 How to reach me murphyt25@wpsma.org

 <!---
 tahliamurphy/tahliamurphy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.